NicolaeJinga/Dodge/README.md

 # Dodge (May 2014)
 Project for 12th grade exam made with C++ with SFML.
-Rebuilt with SFML 2.5.1.
+Rebuilt in August 2019 with SFML 2.5.1.

 Dodge enemies and collect points.
 Survival style game.